 If they’re common words, the domain you’d like may not be available.
 Keep combining and experimenting until you find a domain that is available to register.
 If your unique angle is yourself, consider using your name in the domain name.

 Where can you check whether a domain is available?
-How about in the GreenGeeks order form. 😉 Oh, did I mention that GreenGeeks will register a domain for you and cover the cost for the first year?
+When you enter your domain name, it will tell you if it is available or not.
+Oh, did I mention that GreenGeeks will register a domain for you and cover the cost for the first year?
 It’s true.

 Okay, that takes care of where your blog will live.
 So let’s move on to what you can use to create it.